 Led by Theodore, Vegas beats Calgary again

 Vegas defenseman Shea Theodore scored the go-ahead goal with 1:10 left in the third period, and the Vegas Golden Knights won 5-3 over the host Calgary Flames on Sunday night.
-Tied at 3 after Vegas blew a 3-0 lead, Theodore shot a puck that deflected in off the stick of Calgary's Andrew Mangiapane with 70 seconds left in regulation, and Jonathan Marchessault's empty-netter 52 seconds later iced the win.
+With the game tied at 3 after Vegas blew a 3-0 lead, Theodore shot a puck that deflected in off the stick of Calgary's Andrew Mangiapane with 70 seconds left in regulation, and Jonathan Marchessault's empty-netter 52 seconds later iced the win.

 Milan Lucic registered a goal and an assist, and Dillon Dube and Matthew Tkachuk scored for Calgary, which had its three-game winning streak snapped.
 David Rittich stopped 27 shots.
 Ryan Reaves put a shot on Rittich and cleared out Flames defenseman Erik Gustafsson in the first period.
 The space was empty for Nosek, who grabbed the rebound and fired in his eighth for a 1-0 lead at 5:24.